npretor/npretor_udacity_DDPG/Report.md

 ## Hyperparameters
 > ### Buffer size
+    The number of experiences to train on in a learning session

 > ### Batch size
-    The number of experiences to train on.
+    Subset batches of experiences in the buffer to learn from passed to the GPU.
+Limited by GPU RAM.

 > ### Gamma
     The rate at which to discount rewards.
 If Gamma is 1, the agent only learns from the current experience.
 If it's 0.01, it learns from 100 experiences, but the experiences are discounted linearly with the oldest having the least effect on training.